Part 2 : Strategies for Kids and Teens with Disabilities to Confront Bullying

 April 4, 2017 by dccinc

-In the first part of this series the focus was on an exploration of bullying and how it impacts the lives of kids and teens with disabilities.
-Here we focus on practical strategies for coping and confronting the bullies.
-First, no one need be silent about bullying; this only empowers them to keep on hurting people.
+In the first part of this series, the focus was on an exploration of bullying and how it impacts the lives of kids and teens with disabilities.
+Here we focus on practical strategies for coping with and confronting bullies.
+First, no one needs to be silent about bullying; this only empowers them to keep on hurting people.
 The people to speak to are:

 • Parents